Every week I’ll provide updates on the latest trends in cloud software companies. Follow along to stay up to date!

 But something interesting has happened recently.
 It would appear that leading indicators show that companies are starting to lean back into growth.
 AND simultaneously, the market isn’t valuing profitability in the same way it did over 2023 and early 2024.

 Let’s start with the market.
 The below chart shows a regression of multiple vs growth, color coded by FCF margin.
 I plotted the same chart a while back (some time in 2023 I believe) where every blue dot was above the regression line (meaning the public markets we’re valuing profitable companies higher than non profitable ones).
-I can’t seem to find where I published it, maybe someone can dig it up… As you can see from the chart today, there are a lot of blue dots below the line, and a lot of yellow dots above the line.
+I can’t seem to find where I published it, maybe someone can dig it up… [edit: it can be found here in this tweet.
+As you can see, all blue dots above the line!]
+As you can see from the chart today, there are a lot of blue dots below the line, and a lot of yellow dots above the line.
 What does this tell me?
 The market is starting to move away from valuing profitability as much as they did over the last 18 months.

 Now let’s talk about some of the leading indicators from companies.
 To start, FCF margins are starting to decline.
 Only half of the companies have reported Q3 ‘24, but so far the down trend from Q2 has continued.
 Salesforce said they’re hiring 1,000 people in a push for AI leadership.